craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 6 - "Meet the Bride"
 We arrive at Ismark's Estate.
 Today is the 22nd.
 Outside is a state of disarray, but inside is fine, leading us to learn that Vampires here cannot enter a residence without permission?
 Ismark and Ireena are not twins, Ismark is older, and they don't really even look related.

-We meet with Ireena, and we take the Burghermister's corpse and coffin to the Parish in the North side of the Village.
+We meet with *Ireena*, and we take the Burghermister's corpse and coffin to the Parish in the North side of the Village.
 The Father of the Parish is holding his Son, who has fallen to Vamparism, in his basement.
 We killed his son, and he killed himself.
 Day wasted.

 ### Session 7 - "Zombies Come to the House of the Mayor"